Databridge 7.0 Release Notes

 License Key Update

-For more information on license keys, contact Micro Focus Customer Support before installing this upgrade.
+For more information on license keys, contact Micro Focus Customer Care before installing this upgrade.

 Before installing CSS 3.0 on a ClearPath Software Series machine please contact Micro Focus Customer Care for assistance.
 A CSS 3.0 migration changes the system type name which invalidates the license key required to use Databridge.